saffronsadiq/DH-Language-of-Leadership/README.md

 	•	Demonstrates the use of pre-trained RoBERTa for initial speech classification and feature extraction.

+ Visualisation Notebook

+	1. Co-Occurence Network

+	•	A visualisation showing the co-occurence networks of Trump and Biden speeches.

  ## Pretrained Models

 The models used for analysis are  hosted on Hugging Face: